Skip to main content

 One day he asked if it would be weird to get her name tattooed.
 I said no, but told him not to especially since he wanted it on his face.
 I reminded him about his goals.
 He wanted to join the army, but the recruiter said he’d have to remove the tattoo on his hairline his sister’s name.
 So he didn’t go through with the face tattoo.
 That didn’t change how he felt about her.
 She was his baby.

 In February 2022, I got pregnant again.
 I never told him I had been pregnant by him before when my daughter was almost a year old I miscarried at home.
 But this time I told him.
 He was excited.
 He wanted a child so badly.
 But I couldn’t do it.
+We were both in the wrong, cheating on each other real bad.
 I told him he was too deep in the streets, and I didn’t want to raise a baby alone.
 As great as he was with my daughter, he was still straddling the fence.
 Gangbanging, getting into trouble.
 I thought he’d end up in jail or dead.

-He’d cheated on me too, and I didn’t want the added stress during pregnancy.
+He’d cheated on me too many times in the past, and I didn’t want the added stress during pregnancy.
 He promised he’d get it together.
 Eventually, we agreed that I would get an abortion, but after he finished welding school in March 2023, we’d have a baby.
 He already had names picked out.
 One of them was “Amillion.”
 He had another, but it didn’t stick with me like that one did.

 On the day of the abortion, he sat with me in the waiting room for hours.
 He begged me to change my mind.
 He said, “You shouldn’t be doing this to your body.”
 But mentally, I couldn’t do it.
 I was already stressing myself out, always checking the Citizen app to make sure he was safe.
 The only time I felt peace was when he was home or had my baby with him.
 After the procedure, I had a panic attack.
 The worst one I’ve ever had.
 I didn’t want him to see me cry, so I waited to call him to pick me up.
 I felt horrible.
 I felt like I killed the baby that could’ve changed his life but something in my spirit told me to forgive myself.